msolefonte/rovers-coordination/README.md

 # Rovers Coordination Project

 Wireless coordination algorithms applied to Mars rovers.
-Environment simulated on top of a Software Defined Network.

 ## About the project